kubedb/docs/docs/guides/kafka/rotate-auth/kafka.md

 al9jY2xvYW5pbmc=
 ```

-Also there will be two more new keys in the secret that stores the previous credentials.
+Also, there will be two more new keys in the secret that stores the previous credentials.
 The keys are `username.prev` and `password.prev`.
 You can find the secret and its data by running the following command:

 ```bash
 $ kubectl get secret -n demo kafka-prod-auth -o=jsonpath='{.data.username.prev}' | base64 -d